 Colonization

-H. pylori successful colonization of the hostile gastric environment requires certain special mechanisms.
-Firstly, after reaching gastric environment, H. pylori uses its crucial flagellar motility for swimming in gastric content, what allows the bacterium to get in the gastric mucus layer[8].
+H. pylori successful colonization of the hostile gastric environment requires special mechanisms.
+Firstly, after reaching the gastric environment, H. pylori uses its crucial flagellar motility for swimming in gastric content, what allows the bacterium to get in the gastric mucus layer[8].
 Four to eight sheathed flagella compose the flagellar group situated on a single or on both poles of the bacterium[23-25].
-H. pylori flagella can also provide different movements according to the media the bacterium is located.
+H. pylori flagella can also provide different movements according to the media in which the bacterium is located.
 In liquid media, it presents a “swimming motility”, whereas in soft agar and on the surface of solid media, “spreading” and “swarming” movements can be observed, respectively[25].
-Various studies have shown that several mutations in genes that encode specific flagellar proteins such as fliD, FlaA and FlaB impair a proper motility for H. pylori, what can reduce or even cease its capacity to colonize the gastric mucosal layer[26-28].
+Various studies have shown that several mutations in genes that encode specific flagellar proteins such as fliD, FlaA and FlaB impair the proper motility of H. pylori, which can reduce or even cease its capacity to colonize the gastric mucosal layer[26-28].

 Besides flagella, H. pylori mobility also depends on chemotaxic action in response to different molecules, such as mucin, sodium bicarbonate, urea, sodium chloride and some specific amino acids[29,30].
-At least 10 H. pylori genes are related to reception, signal transduction, and processing of chemotactic stimuli[31].
-Different H. pylori chemoreceptors have been described: T1pA, B, C, and D, as well as CheA kinase and various coupling proteins.
-These proteins are all crucial for the bacterium colonization, as demonstrated by various studies in the last years[32].
+At least ten H. pylori genes are related to reception, signal transduction, and processing of chemotactic stimuli[31].
+Different H. pylori chemoreceptors have been described: T1pA, B, C, and D, CheA kinase and various coupling proteins.
+These proteins are all crucial for bacterium colonization, as demonstrated by various studies over recent years[32].

-In addition, some transition metals are essential for living organisms, as they are present as cofactors of enzymatic reactions and some physiological processes, being involved in enzymes that carry out the genetic material replication and transcription, attenuation of oxidative stress, and cellular energy production.
+In addition, some transition metals are essential for living organisms, as they serve as cofactors for enzymatic reactions and some physiological processes, especially for enzymes that carry out the genetic material replication and transcription, attenuation of oxidative stress, and cellular energy production.
 In bacteria, these metals are crucial for survival and successful infection[33].
 Nickel is an indispensable metal for H. pylori, since it is the cofactor for two important enzymes: urease and hydrogenase.
 These enzymes have a strong role in the infection process[10].
-The activity of H. pylori urease contributes to the colonization of the microorganism, once this enzyme catalyzes the hydrolysis of urea to carbon dioxide and ammonia which are buffer substances, attenuating the acidity of stomach environment[34].
+The activity of H. pylori urease contributes to the colonization of the microorganism, once this enzyme catalyzes the hydrolysis of urea to carbon dioxide and ammonia, which are buffer substances that attenuate the acidity of the stomach environment[34].
 In turn, hydrogenase is part of a signaling cascade that induces an alternative airway, allowing H. pylori to use molecular hydrogen as a source of energy for its metabolism[35].

 Adhesion molecules (Table 1) and surface receptors of gastric cells are also important in the interaction between bacteria and host[9,36].
-One of the most well characterized molecule is the blood group antigen binding adhesin A (BabA) which carries a specific binding to the Lewis H-1 antigens[37,38].
-Bacteria with high BabA expression are more virulent, and related to duodenal ulcer and gastric adenocarcinoma pathogenesis[39].
+One of the most well-characterized molecules is the blood group antigen binding adhesin A (BabA), which carries out specific binding to Lewis H-1 antigens[37,38].
+Bacteria with high BabA expression are more virulent, and cause duodenal ulcer and gastric adenocarcinoma pathogenesis[39].
 Recently, another bacterial-host interaction was identified through the adhesion of the outer membrane Hp HopQ.
 These adhesins bind to the CEACAMs (cell adhesion molecules related to the carcinoembryonic antigen) 1, 3, 5 and 6.
-That binding gives rise to a cell signaling mediated by the HopQ-CEACAM interaction which allows the translocation of the main virulence factor of H. pylori, CagA, increasing the proinflammatory mediators in the host cell[40-42].
+That binding gives rise to cell signaling mediated by the HopQ-CEACAM interaction, which allows the translocation of CagA, the main virulence factor of H. pylori, thus increasing proinflammatory mediators in the host cell[40-42].

 CagA